rreinecke/global-gradient-based-groundwater-model/docs/input_output/output.md

 ---

 # Write out data
-Data is written into a file depending on the settings in build/data/out_*modelname*.json:
+The settings in tests/out.json define the export of results:
 * "name": name of the created  output file
 * "type": file type (current options are "csv" and "gfs-json", help for netCDF output implementation is appreciated)
 * "field": name of the field (the list of field options can be found in src/DataProcessing/DataOutput/FieldCollector.hpp, e.g., "Velocity")